-- 63. The Local Code of Corporate Governance was reviewed and updated in line with the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016, before being approved by Audit Committee and the County Council. - 64.
-The Statement of Accounts 2017/18, incorporating the Annual Governance Statement, was approved by the Audit Committee in July 2018, taking account of the views of the External Auditor, in line with the Accounts and Audit Regulations 2015.
-External Audit also provides an independent opinion on whether the Annual Governance Statement is materially accurate.
+78. The Local Code of Corporate Governance is reviewed annually before being considered for approval by the Audit Committee and County Council.

-- 65. The council's commitment to regular reporting to stakeholders on performance, value for money and stewardship of resources is evidenced throughout this statement.
-Other examples include: - - (a) Annual report of the Director of Public Health 2018 - (b) Health and Wellbeing Board and Local Safeguarding Adults Board Annual Report 2017/18 - (c) Children and Young People's Services Annual Reports and Plans
+- 79. The Statement of Accounts 2018/19, incorporating the Annual Governance Statement, was approved by the Audit Committee in July 2019, taking account of the views of the External Auditor, in line with the Accounts and Audit Regulations 2015.
+External Audit also provides an independent opinion on whether the Annual Governance Statement is materially accurate. - 80.
+The Council's commitment to regular reporting to stakeholders on performance, value for money and stewardship of resources is evidenced throughout this statement.
+Other examples include: - - (a) Annual report of the Director of Public Health 2019 - (b) Health and Wellbeing Board Annual Report 2018/19 - (c) Local Safeguarding Children Board Annual Report 2018/19 - (d) Corporate Parenting Panel Annual Report 2018-19 - (e) Transport Asset Management Plan Annual Update - (f) Protecting the Public Purse Annual Report 2019/20